RENBex6969/KryptonReload/README.md

 If you are using an emulator to run Krypton please follow this guide!

 * https://www.reddit.com/r/ROBLOXExploiting/s/jpJ0yf6NMt

+> **Lagging when booting**

+Krypton is highly obfuscated thats why booting Krypton will cause lagginess and maybe not work for you!

 > **Version**
 Current version of Krypton is a3.5